sdiazben/CC_Research_Project/documents/Pricing.md

 -  Free Subscription (see below)

 -  <p align="justify">Azure Student subscription: the same idea as the free trial but it's directed to students, it lasts for 12 months and US $100 credit is given </p>
--  <p align="justify">Azure Enterprise Agreement: provides flexibility for enterprise level clients to get software licenses and services with included discounts.
-It's the consensus in the market that Microsoft Azure is, over Amazon Web Services (AWS), the most trusted   cloud for enterprise and hybrid infrastructure.</p>
+-  <p align="justify">Azure Enterprise Agreement: provides flexibility for enterprise level clients to get software licenses and services with included discounts.</p>

 For AWS:
 -  Free Tier (see below)